Kubernetes Audit Logs in Parseable through Vector

 First, we will enable audit logs in Kubernetes and store them in the local filesystem.

-• Run the bash script k8s-audit-config.sh attached to the Lab-Setup to enable audit logs in Kubernetes.
-You can refer to our hands-on lab on Kubernetes Auditing for more details.
+• Run the following bash script k8s-audit-config.sh to enable audit logs in Kubernetes.
+You can refer to our hands-on lab on Kubernetes Auditing for more details

 bash k8s-audit-config.sh